25th February 2019 (UK VOD Release)

 They’re given able support by Billie Piper and Daniel Mays, but ultimately this is the children’s story.
 Two for Joy may meditate on grief and mental illness, but at its core it’s about families on a precipice.
 These are children on the verge of being lost, both to themselves and their parents.
 Beard’s sensitive direction and brilliant cast do just enough to make that register with the audience.
 With a more robust script, there’s no doubt his next film can have an even greater impact.

-Two For Joy will be available on Digital platforms including iTunes, Amazon, Google, Microsoft, Sony, TalkTalk, Vubiquity, BT from 25th February 2019.
+Two For Joy will be available on other Digital platforms including Amazon, Google, Microsoft, Sony, TalkTalk, Vubiquity, BT from 25th February 2019.

 Evocative camera work